Activiti/Activiti/activiti-spring-boot/spring-boot-samples/spring-boot-sample-hal-rest-api/README.md

 The port-offset is important as otherwise Activiti and Keycloak will have a port confllict.

+To run the sample, run from IDE using the Application.java file.
 To hit an endpoint in the browser, go to http://localhost:8080/process-definitions

 A postman postman collection is provided which includes a call to get the keycloak token and use it on subsequent requests (based upon http://xpam.pl/blog/?p=154) - note that the token does expire so can then be necessary to make the call again.